thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 Maoists, and the state's brutal counter-attack (led by the greyhounds) to gain the upper hand, the Maoists are finding it difficult to retain the support of the next generation of the most oppressed.
-State-encouraged gangs, calling themselves tigers and cobras have unleashed private vengeance, which has played a major role in immobilising the substantial over-ground support of the movement.
+State-encouraged gangs --- calling themselves tigers and cobras --- have unleashed private vengeance, which has played a major role in immobilising the substantial over-ground support of the movement.
 But above all is the tragic loss of the lives of organic leaders from among the most oppressed._

 \

 Birpur, near the Godavari river in the northern corner of Karimnagar district, is the native village of
-Muppalla Lakshmana Rao, better known as Ganapathi, the general secretary of the central committee of the Communist Party of India (Maoist).
+Muppalla Lakshmana Rao, better known as Ganapathi, the general secretary of the central committee of the _Communist Party of India_ (_Maoist_).
 Before a road-building mania took over the state in the regime of
 Chandrababu Naidu, it was a village difficult to access.
 Today it is accessible by